Federated Learning with Buffered Asynchronous Aggregation: Appendix

-Many proposals aim understand and characterize conditions under which linear speed-up for distributed SGD and local SGD is achievable \cite{dont_use_minibatch, yu2019linear, is_local_sgd_better, adaptive_sync_localSGD}.
-It is well accepted that increasing \concurrency{} eventually saturates beyond certain batch size in synchronized methods \cite{gradient-diversity, scaling_nmt, imagenet-1hr, scaling_nmt, bert_in_76, imagenet_minutes, lars, measuring_data_parallelism}.
+\textbf{Large-batch training. } Many proposals aim to understand and characterize conditions under which linear speed-up for distributed SGD and local SGD is achievable (\cite{dont_use_minibatch, yu2019linear, is_local_sgd_better, adaptive_sync_localSGD}).
+It is well accepted that increasing \concurrency{} eventually saturates beyond a certain batch size in synchronous methods (\cite{gradient-diversity, scaling_nmt, imagenet-1hr, scaling_nmt, bert_in_76, imagenet_minutes, lars, measuring_data_parallelism}).
 However, most existing research focuses on scalability across tens of server workers, each having iid-data - very different from the FL setting.